Cost of Selling a Home with A Realtor

 Consider all the fees we’ve covered above and decided if you will be paying them out-of-pocket or from the total sale price of your home.
 Determining these factors early on means you will be prepared for them before they even pop up in the home selling process.

-Get a free online cash offer when selling your home with DealHouse.
+Get a free online cash offer when selling your home fast with DealHouse.